 Theresa Santoro is director of human resources and operations at Actualize Consulting, a financial services consulting firm.
 She oversees all recruiting functions for the firm and considers LinkedIn to be one of her strongest recruiting tools.
 She offers a number of do’s and don’ts for using LinkedIn most effectively to connect with recruiters:

+- Post your personal opinions or things that are not relevant to business on LinkedIn.
+Keep your network, profile, and activity to strict business guidelines only.
 LinkedIn is a very powerful tool that should play a prominent role in your job search efforts.
 Follow the tips above to build your network of recruiters to help ensure that your profile will show up prominently.

 Three steps to success: